This post is updated as events transpire.

 - 22 June 2019 — Yours truly analyzed database growth and showed that the decline in rate correlates to the publication of the Golden State Killer case.

-- 1 August 2019 — FamilyTreeDNA begins charging $650 for law enforcement agencies to upload a forensic DNA kit and $700 for private entities to upload on behalf of an agency.
+- 1 August 2019 — FamilyTreeDNA began charging $650 for law enforcement agencies to upload a forensic DNA kit and $700 for private entities to upload on behalf of an agency.
 The previous price was $100.

 - 24 September 2019 — The US Department of Justice issued an interim policy for forensic genetic genealogy investigations that specified such searches could proceed “only in those [genetic genealogy] services that provide explicit notice to their service users and the public that law enforcement may use their service sites to investigate crimes or to identify unidentified human remains” (page 6).